 4512-0204 Naloxone Distribution Programs for First Responders.
 The budget includes level funding for last year's new line item which funds the purchase, administration and training of first-responders and bystander naloxone distribution programs.
 Funds may be spent on naloxone distribution to "not fewer than 10 first-responder pilot communities and 7 bystander distribution communities."
-Program selection criteria include "need and high incidence of overdoses."
 DPH is required to report to the Committees on Ways & Means on (i) the communities included in the pilot program expansion; (ii) the number of participants for each community; and (iii) the amount of naloxone purchased and distributed, delineated by community by October 1, 2015.
-There is funds transfer authority between this account and the main BSAS line item, provided that DPH file an allocation plan with legislature 30 days before any transfer.
+There is funds transfer authority between this account and the main BSAS line item.

 4512-0210 New Addiction Treatment Services.
-As did the House budget recommendation, the Senate did not retain this line item.
+As did the House budget recommendation, the Senate Ways & Means Committee did not retain this line item.
 It is unclear whether the main BSAS line item has sufficient funding to support the programs funded through this account.
-However, the Senate budget does transfer \$10 million to the Substance Abuse Services Fund for expanded access to BSAS services.
+However, Senate Ways & Means budget does transfer \$10 million to the Substance Abuse Services Fund for expanded access to BSAS services.
 The funding assumptions relative to existing programming is not clear.
-See line item 1595-4510 - Substance Abuse Services Fund on page 17 for more information about the expansion funds.
+See line item 1595-4510 - Substance Abuse Services Fund on page 15 for more information about the expansion funds.